soheilzi/CN-TCL-TCP-sim/README.md

 * Dropped
 * CWND

-*By Amirhossein Abaskohi And Arash Rasouli*
+*Readme made By Amirhossein Abaskohi And Arash Rasouli*